Tootman/ORCL-webApp-docs/ORCL WebMap Apps workflow.md

 #### Renewing SSL certificate for ClientMap

-(updated 9June2020)
+(updated 7Sept2020)

 - Needs to be done every three months

-- log into db godaddy account via provided link - then to cpanel and DNS page
+- log into db godaddy account via provided link - then to cpanel and thenSSL/TSL then manage SSL sites, > update cert

 - (link: [godaddy link from David]

+- Open Filezilla and open client.orcl.co.uk, orcl.co.uk

 - loginto [zerossl.com](https://app.zerossl.com/)/ and generate 90 day ssl for domains  orcl.co.uk and clientmap.co.uk .
-(Allowed up to 3 domains on free tier), using upload txt to well-known folder method (instant verification).
+(Allowed up to 3 domains on free tier), varify using upload txt to well-known folder method (instant verification).

 - In CPanel, update cert pasting new cert, pkey and bundle into the input boxes.